 Building Capacity at the Community Level for a More Effective Phragmites Response

-With support from the Ontario Ministry of Northern Development, Mines, Natural Resources and Forestry (NDMNRF), the Green Shovels Collaborative (GSC) was able to identify and support nine organizations conducting priority Phragmites removal projects in Spring 2021:
+With support from the Ontario Ministry of Natural Resources and Forestry (MNRF), the Green Shovels Collaborative has been able to identify and support organizations across Ontario conducting priority Phragmites removal projects through the Invasive Phragmites Control Fund.

 We’re pleased to once again be requesting proposals to the Invasive Phragmites Control Fund until Friday, Aug.
 5, 2022, at 12 p.m. (noon).